 What tools will help to generate the best headline for LinkedIn?

-To create a strong LinkedIn headline, you can use various online tools like LinkedIn's «Headline Generator», CoSchedule's «Headline Analyzer», or SEMrush's «Writing Assistant».
+To create a strong LinkedIn headline, you can use various online tools like LinkedIn's «Headline Generator», CoSchedule's «Headline Analyzer», HubSpot's AI writers or SEMrush's «Writing Assistant».
 These tools provide ideas and suggestions to improve your headline's quality and readability.
 However, don't forget to add a personal touch that reflects your skills and experience.